simonharrer/funops.org/README.md

-# funops.org
+# FunOps

+The FunOps Manifesto

-FunOps Manifesto: we only do the things that are fun.
+1. We only do the things that are fun.
+2. ???
+3. Profit